WebOfTrustInfo/verifiable-news/sketchpad.md

 }
 ```

-## HTML-embedded Schema of Evidence and Reasoning Supporting Claims
+## Evidence and Reasoning Supporting Claims
-The idea here is that the evidence and reasoning supporting a claim can be located at a specified URL, data embedded in the HTML as per [schema.org](http://schema.org) schemas or JSON-LD in a `<script>` element.
+The idea here is that the evidence and reasoning supporting a claim can be located at a specified URL, the data embedded in a hypertext document as per [schema.org](http://schema.org) schemas or JSON-LD in a `<script>` element.

 [https://w3c.github.io/vc-data-model/#evidence](https://w3c.github.io/vc-data-model/#evidence)